 Instructions

-- CREAM BUTTER AND SUGAR: Add room temperature butter (not softened or melted) and brown sugar into the base of a stand mixer fitted with a whisk attachment.
-Beat until completely combined and ultra creamy, about 3-4 minutes.
+- Add room-temperature butter (not softened or melted) and brown sugar into the base of a stand mixer fitted with a whisk attachment.
+Beat until completely combined and ultra creamy, about 3โ4 minutes.
 The mixture should be the consistency of peanut butter.
-See the tips in the notes section below this recipe for important considerations.
+See note 3 for tips and important considerations.

-- FORM COOKIE BALLS: After 45 minutes, remove the bowl from the fridge and form cookie dough balls.
-Each ball should be just over 2 tablespoons of dough (40g) each.
-You should get around 35 equal-sized balls from the dough.
-Roll into large and tall (instead of round and wide) balls and place on a parchment-paper-lined sheet pan or plate and return to the fridge or freezer to chill for 15 more minutes.
+- After 45 minutes, remove the bowl from the fridge and form dough balls.
+Each ball should be just over 2 tablespoons of dough (40g).
+You should get around 35 dough balls.
+Roll into large and tall (instead of round and wide) balls and place on a parchment-paper-lined sheet pan or plate and return to the fridge or freezer to chill 15 more minutes.

-- BAKE AND ADD MARSHMALLOWS: Meanwhile, preheat the oven to 325 degrees F (162 degrees C).
+- Meanwhile, preheat oven to 325ยฐF (162ยฐC).
 Line an extra-large sheet pan with a silicone liner (parchment paper works, but cookies bake even better on a liner).
-Add 6 cookie dough balls to the sheet pan, leaving plenty of space in between each cookie.
-Bake for 10 minutes.
-Remove cookies and press 3 marshmallows into the tops of each cookie.
-Return to the oven and bake for 2-4 more minutes or until no longer gooey on top and set at edges.
-Slightly underbaked is best -- they will firm up to a nice and fudgy/chewy cookie as they set (Note 6.)Optional: Right out of the oven, press a few extra chocolate chips and/or peanuts into the tops of the cookies.
-Let cookies stand on the cookie sheet pan for 5 minutes before removing them to a cooling rack.
-Allow cookies to cool and finish firming up here.
-Repeat this process with the remaining cookie dough or freeze the remaining cookie dough (Instruction #6)
+Add 6 dough balls to the sheet pan, leaving plenty of space between each cookie.
+Bake 10 minutes.
+Remove cookies and press 3 marshmallows into the top of each cookie.
+Return to oven and bake 2โ4 more minutes or until set at edges and no longer gooey on top.
+Slightly underbaked is bestโthey will firm up to a nice and fudgy/chewy cookie as they set.

 Video